 New York is the second best ranking city in the 2018 World’s Best Cities ranking.
 Its performance is most outstanding in promotion and programming (both ranking 2nd ) that measure the offerings of arts, culture, entertainment and the culinary scene of a city.
 New York’s ranking in the pillar of people that shows a city’s diversity in terms of immigration, foreign-born residents and education, is somewhat lower, ranking 27th in this year’s study.

-Enjoyed our analysis of New York City performance, its brand image and reputation?
+Enjoyed our snapshot of global rankings and indices on New York City’s performance, its brand strength and reputation?
 Spread the word!